XR-Droids/NFT_Metadata_Scanner/README.md

 git clone https://github.com/XR-Droids/NFT_Metadata_Scanner.git
 ```

-2. From the root of the folder, install the local web server package in order to view the output in HTML
+2. From the root of the folder, install the local web server package in order to produce the output in HTML

 ```sh
 npm install local-web-server